128technology/docs/docs/plugin_kni_namespace_scripts.md

 ```

 ## Configuration
-A simple YAML based configuration is used to control various aspects of the KNIs and namespaces that are driven through this scripts.
+A YAML based configuration is used to control various aspects of the KNIs and namespaces that are driven through this scripts.
 The configuration file is optional and the scripts will still perform the basic tasks as described [above](#scripts).
-The scripts look a file called `<kni-name>.conf` under `/var/lib/128technology/kni/host/` which could look like this:
+The scripts looks for a file called `<kni-name>.conf` under `/var/lib/128technology/kni/host/`.

 ```yaml
 target-interface: